odoo/documentation/manufacturing/management/subcontracting.rst

 Configuration
 -------------

-Go in the :menuselection:'Manufacturing --> Configuration --> Settings' and tick the box *Subcontracting*.
+Go in the :menuselection:`Manufacturing --> Configuration --> Settings` and tick the box *Subcontracting*.

 .. image:: media/subcontracting01.png
     :align: center